shevchukum/fraud/readme.md

 📂 postgres: stores training data, API inputs and predictions.
 Initialized via SQL scripts in ./initdb.

 🔬 mlflow-server: runs the MLflow Tracking UI and backend.
 Stores artifacts under /mlflow/mlruns and metadata in mlflow.db.
+                  Accessible through localhost:8000/mlflow with password.

 🧠 mlflow-train: runs a training pipeline and logs results to MLflow.